sg893052/sonic-buildimage/release_documents/Command-Reference.md

 ## Show Hardware Platform

-The information displayed in this set of commands partially overlaps with the one generated by ?show envinronment? instruction.
+The information displayed in this set of commands partially overlaps with the one generated by "show environment" instruction.
 In this case though, the information is presented in a more succinct fashion.
 In the future these two CLI stanzas may end up getting combined.

 **show platform summary**
 This command displays a summary of the device's hardware platform